 The Cup and Handle pattern depicts a scenario whereby the buyers and sellers reach a long slow decision point.

 The stock price slowly stops moving and gradually starts to make higher lows and higher highs.
 Just as it looks like price will break upwards, the price moves back down, but it is only getting prepared for a stellar breakout upwards.

 Here we have a Megaphone Top.
 This is a rare pattern that usually occurs at major tops.
 You can see that the swings get larger at each bounce, suggesting uncertainty and volatility until, finally, the price breaks out downward on increased volume.

 10. Rising Wedge Chart Pattern

-Rising Wedges have a very different character to triangles in the fact that they point in the exact opposite direction to the breakout.
+Rising Wedges have a very different character from triangles because they point in the exact opposite direction to the breakout.
 Both of the edges of the wedge point in the same direction, either upwards or downwards.
 In the image below, we can see that the Rising Wedges signify a downward price breakout.